-As of March 31, 2016 and December 31, 2015, all investments are classified as short-term and available-for-sale on the accompanying Condensed Consolidated Balance Sheets.
-We did not own any securities with unrealized loss positions as of March 31, 2016 or December 31, 2015.
+As of March 31, 2017 and December 31, 2016, all investments are classified as short-term and available-for-sale on the accompanying Condensed Consolidated Balance Sheets.
 Investment income, which is included as a component of other income (expense), consists of interest earned.